 Cabinet Secretary for Finance and the Constitution Derek MacKay has signed a union agreement committing to the application of Fair Work principles across Scottish Government and associated bodies.

-These principles, as listed by the Fair Work Convention, include “effective voice [where workers are both given a safe space to share their thoughts and challenge decisions, and that their views are actively sought out], opportunity, security, fulfilment and respect”.
+These principles, as listed by the Fair Work Convention, include “effective voice [meaning workers are both given a safe space to share their thoughts and challenge decisions, and that their views are actively sought out], opportunity, security, fulfilment and respect”.

 The FDA, PCS, POA Scotland and Prospect have all co-signed the agreement, which describes Fair Work as “a key driver of inclusive economic growth as well as an aspect of corporate social responsibility.”